mochan-tk/vf_techbookfest8-en/review-starter/chapxx-magistralla.md

 If you want your assistant to play sound effects, use the sound library.
 The sound library is released by each vendor as sound effects for skills and can be used freely.

--Alexa Skills Kit sound library -https://developer.amazon.com/ja-JP/docs/alexa/custom-skills/ask-soundlibrary.html -Google Assistant Sound Library -https://developers.google.com/assistant/tools/sound-library
+- Alexa Skills Kit sound library -https://developer.amazon.com/ja-JP/docs/alexa/custom-skills/ask-soundlibrary.html
+- Google Assistant Sound Library -https://developers.google.com/assistant/tools/sound-library